briandunn/dbcode/README.md

 Lately I've been taking advantage of more database features like constraints, views, and functions.
 Iterating on these during development via migrations is intolerable.

 dbcode will borrow from a similar out of process dependency synchronization mechanism in rails: the asset pipeline.
-In development mode any changes to a sql view file aught to be one refresh away.
-A test ran after a change to a sql view file aught to execute against the latest version.
+In development mode any changes to a sql view file ought to be one refresh away.
+A test ran after a change to a sql view file ought to execute against the latest version.
 In a production deploy sql views can be bundled into a migration - just like pre-compiling assets.

 ### Features